jeffpascal/Agile/README.md

 # Leaders need to focus on doing the right work and the work right
 # Work in progress limit.
 Don't do too many things at a time

+# Agile is about time boxing
+- sprints are important
+- if a task is given 3 months, it takes 3 months to do even if it can be done in one week